Breaking The Addiction To Credit

 Give Cash A Chance –

-For three years, I’ve been using the envelope system, and I’ve seen a dramatic change in my personal finances.
-I do use a debit card from time to time, but I still like the power of good old cash money.
+For three years, I’ve been using the envelope system.
+I have seen a dramatic change in my relationship with money.

 Get Away From Negative Influences –